logo-mini

 Travelling from the EU

-After Brexit, Northern Ireland remained a part of the EU Pet Travel Scheme so you can still use a pet passport issued in an EU country, including the Republic of Ireland, to bring your pet into Northern Ireland.
+Northern Ireland is part of the EU Pet Travel Scheme so you can use a pet passport issued in an EU country, including the Republic of Ireland, to bring your pet into Northern Ireland.
+Your pet will need to:

 Travelling from Great Britain